khaydarov/php-clickhouse-migrator/README.md

     password: pass
 ```

-`default_environment` points to the environment credentials.
+`default` points to the environment credentials.
 This property value used when `-e` is not passed

 ### Creating new revision